tliron/prudence/jst/README.md

 from a cache.
 This can allow for powerful, fine-grained caching.

 Note that the current context will be copied into the embedded context.
-This means that any variable you set will be usable in the embedded context.
-The opposite does not happen, though, to ensure that anything the embedded representation does do the context will not interfere with the current one.
+This means that any variable you set can be accessed in the embedded context.
+The opposite does not happen in order to ensure that anything the embedded representation does to the context will not interfere with the current one.

 The long form allows you to set the "context.cacheKey" for the embedded representation